 Characteristics of Prose

 a.
-Sentence Structure: Prose follows a normal sentence structure, where each sentence begins with a capital letter and ends with a period or other appropriate punctuation mark.
-The sentences are constructed using a subject-verb-object format, and they convey meaning through the use of ordinary grammatical structures.
+Sentence Structure: Prose follows a regular sentence structure, where each sentence begins with a capital letter and ends with a period or other appropriate punctuation mark.
+The sentences are constructed using a subject-verb-object format and convey meaning through ordinary grammatical structures.

 b.
-Paragraphing: Prose is typically organized into paragraphs that group together related ideas or events.
+Paragraphing: Prose is typically organized into paragraphs that group related ideas or events together.
 These paragraphs provide a clear structure for the text, making it easier for readers to follow along and understand the writer’s message.

 c.
 Punctuation: Prose uses a variety of punctuation marks, such as commas, semicolons, and colons, to separate and connect ideas and to create a natural flow of speech.
-These punctuation marks help to clarify the meaning of the text and make it easier to read and understand.
+These punctuation marks help clarify the text’s meaning and make it easier to read and understand.

 Advantages of Prose